aniket-mish/distributed-ml-system/README.md

 multi_worker_model.save(model_path)
 ```

-## Containerization
+## Containerization 📦

-We put everything we wrote till now into a Python script called `multi-worker-distributed-training.py`.
-Now we can dockerize it to train the model in the Kubernetes cluster.
+We put everything we wrote till now into a python script called `multi-worker-distributed-training.py`.
+Next, we dockerize the app.

 ```dockerfile
 FROM python:3.9